ReyhaneNikoobayan/Atari-DRL/README.md

 ### Test Results

-Each test episode prints the total episodic reward.
+Each test episode reports the total episodic reward.

-The trained agent demonstrates stable Pong gameplay, consistently returning the ball and outperforming a random policy.
+The trained agent achieves **optimal Pong performance**, consistently returning the ball, dominating rallies, and **attains maximum or near-maximum rewards**.

 ---